 Nutritional based diseases seen in a typical veterinary practice

 Malnutrition or under nutrition is by far the most common problem I see.
 This is often a result of ignorance (as opposed to willful neglect) on the part of the owner.
-These horses are often presented to look for a reason for weight loss.
-Most of these horses have dental problems, which we correct as well as possible.
+These animals are often presented to look for a reason for weight loss.
+Most of have dental problems, which we correct as well as possible.
 However the dental problems are often not severe enough to be the entire reason for the weight loss.
 To fully work up these horses we do a thorough physical examination including taking the vital signs (temperature, pulse, and respiration, listening to the heart and lungs, assessing body condition, hydration, capillary refill time, look for chronic pain issues, see if the stated age corresponds with the age estimated by the teeth, etc..).
 If no obvious problems are noted, we recommend a blood test (serum chemistry and CBC) to look for any chronic infections or organ system failure.
 If we identify a specific disease condition, the recommendations are based on whatever disease we see.
 Otherwise, the next step is to assess the diet and recommend changes.

 From here, this is not rocket science.
 We know that a horse requires a certain number of calories per day for maintenance, and a few more calories for work or production.
 This can vary from 15 Mcal per day for an average sized horse at maintenance to over 30 Mcal per day for a horse working hard, or in maximum lactation.
 The problem with most of these horses is not a lack of vitamins or minerals or other micronutrients or probiotics; the problem is a shortage of calories.
 They may be lacking vitamins, minerals, etc. but that is not why they are thin; they are thin because they are not getting enough to eat.
 They may or may not be getting enough pounds of feed (2% of body weight per day is the common recommendation).
 But many of the forages do not have the energy density to provide the required caloric intake at the 2% level.
 So the solution is to increase the energy density.
 That is when I refer them to the feed store to provide them with products that will increase the energy density without causing secondary problems.
 There are a myriad of products out there designed to do just that.
 It is important to use a product that is safe, which means combining soluble carbohydrates such as found in grain products, with digestible fiber and fat.
-Most of the commercial products out there, if fed as per the manufacturers label instructions, also include the required vitamins and minerals and often other products to make the entire diet more digestible as well.
+Most of the commercial products out there, if fed as per the manufacturer's label instructions, also include the required vitamins and minerals and often other products to make the entire diet more digestible as well.

 Over nutrition and obesity is the next most common problem that I see in practice.
 This is also often due to a misguided sense of what is good for the horse.
 A few of these in my practice area are due to the breed standards required by halter classes in horse shows.
 There is nothing I can do to solve the obesity required by the AQHA halter horses, but I can make dietary recommendations on obese horses, and it is up to the owner to either take or reject my advice.